A General Framework for Analyzing Stochastic Dynamics in Learning Algorithms: Our General Framework

 \subsection{Step 3: Improvement analysis}

 In Step 2, we use a moment profile $(B,\mu,\sigma^2)$ and apply a concentration inequality on the stopped process of the minor term $\{M_t\}$.
 Ideally, we would like to show that $\{M_t\}$ is small and hence $\{X_t\}$ is dominated by $\{D_t\}$.
 However, the concentration analysis only works for the stopped process $\{M_{t\wedge\tau}\}$ instead of the original minor process $\{M_t\}$.
-To resolve this issue, we provide a general and systematic way to \textit{pull out} the stopping time $\tau$ from a concentration inequality.
-Intuitively, if the following condition holds for every $1\leq t\leq T$, then~\autoref{eq:concentration with stopping time} also works for $\{M_t\}$.
+To resolve this issue, we provide a general and systematic way to \textit{pull out} the stopping time $\tau$ from a concentration inequality via~\autoref{lem:pull out}.

-Formally, this can be summarized in the following pull-out lemma.
-To our knowledge, the pull-out lemma first appeared in~\cite{CW20} with the purpose to analyze a specific learning dynamic.
-In our framework, we show that the pull-out lemma has much wider applications.